 Please send your comments and submissions to: firstname.lastname@example.org

 Bhanu Dhamija is the Founder and CMD of the Divya Himachal Group, publisher of leading newspapers in the state of Himachal in India.
 Earlier, he was the CEO of a publishing company based in New York City.
 He is a graduate of Punjab University and an MBA from Stern School of Business, New York University.

 Dhamija is the author of Why India Needs the Presidential System (Harper Collins India), and its Hindi version भारत में राष्ट्रपति प्रणाली: कितनी जरूरी, कितनी बेहतर (प्रभात प्रकाशन).
-His work has also appeared in The Times of India, The Tribune, HuffPost, Scroll, The Quint, Swarajya, ThePrint, Firstpost, and Divya Himachal.
+His work has also appeared in The Times of India, The Indian Express, The Tribune, The Week, HuffPost, Scroll, The Quint, Swarajya, ThePrint, Firstpost, and Divya Himachal.